-From a value perspective, products like Capillus might be mixed.
+From a value perspective, products like the Capillus caps might be mixed.
 Although they’re far from cheap, they’re available via a lump sum, without the need and added expense of monthly medications or supplements.

-As for customer feedback, most reviews of Capillus on websites such as Trustpilot are positive, although some customers have shared complaints about the company’s customer service and return policy.
+As for customer feedback, most reviews of Capillus on websites such as Trustpilot are positive, although some customers have shared complaints and negative reviews about the company’s customer service and return policy.

-Laser therapy caps like Capillus are commonly promoted as at-home options for slowing, stopping and even reversing the effects of male and female pattern hair loss.
+Laser therapy caps like Capillus are commonly promoted as at-home options for slowing down, stopping and even reversing the effects of male and female pattern hair loss.

 If you’re losing your hair, it’s important to consider your options.
-While the Capillus laser hair cap is an interesting treatment, it comes with a hefty price tag and isn’t backed up by even a fraction as much research as hair loss medications such as finasteride and minoxidil.
+While the Capillus laser hair cap is an interesting hair loss treatment option, it comes with a hefty price tag and isn’t backed up by a fraction as much research as hair loss medications such as finasteride and minoxidil.

-If you have thinning hair and don’t know where to start, you can find out more about the best ways to stop hair loss, stimulate growth and promote thick, healthy hair in this complete guide to the best treatments for thinning hair.
+If you have thinning hair and don’t know where to start, you can learn more about the best ways to stop hair loss, stimulate growth and have thick, healthy hair in our complete guide to the most effective treatments for thinning hair.

-You can also set up an online consultation about hair loss with a healthcare professional, to see what treatments might be best for you.
+You can also set up an online consultation about hair loss with a healthcare professional to find out what treatments might be best for you.